-The Choral Temple went through extensive renovation works in the past years, and is today one of the most beautiful synagogues in Europe.
-It’s the best place in Bucharest to learn about cultural and religious diversity, and, above all, about tolerance and respect.
+The synagogue went through extensive renovation works in the past years, and is today one of the most beautiful synagogues in Europe.
+It’s the best place in Bucharest to learn about cultural and religious diversity, tolerance, and respect.

-Visit also the Great Synagogue, hidden behind communist blocs, just a few minutes from the Choral Temple.
+Visit also the Great Synagogue, hidden behind communist blocs, just a few minutes away.
 Close by, you can also find the synagogue from Mamulari Street where you can visit the Museum of History of the Jewish Community.

 All synagogues are closed on Saturday.